ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 Upsun currently offers a 15-day free trial, but in order to deploy your project you'll need to have a credit card on file.
 If you destroy your project before the 15-day period is up, your card should not be charged.

-You'll be prompted to add a payment method wehn you create an empty project on Upsun's servers.
+You'll be prompted to add a payment method when you create an empty project on Upsun's servers.

 !!! note
     Many hosting companies used to offer free trials, without requiring users to set up a payment method.
 With the growth of cryptocurrency miners, bot networks, and a rapid rise in abusive users, almost every company now requires users to set up a payment method as an anti-abuse measure.